slub/slub_zotero/Documentation/User/Index.rst

 ============

-The following document holds information about the installation of the TYPO3 SLUB_EntityFacts extension.
+The following document holds information about the installation of the TYPO3 SLUB Zotero extension.
 In case of further questions please contact the release management.

 This TYPO3 extension is primarily meant to visualize a zotero.org hosted